 There are two main types of listening: active and passive.

 Active Listening is a communication technique that involves deeply understanding and internalizing what another person is saying.
-Active Listeners take the time to fully process what they are hearing, rather than just focusing on how they will respond.
-This can be a challenge in fast-paced business environments, but the benefits of active listening are clear.
+Active Listeners take the time to fully process what they heard, rather than just focusing on how they will respond.
+Active listening can be a challenge in fast-paced business environments, but there are benefits to being an active listener.

-In short, active listening is an essential skill for anyone who wants to be an effective communicator in business.
+In short, active listening techniques are essential for anyone who wants to be an effective communicator in business.

 On the other hand, passive listening is when we are only half-engaged in the conversation or listening with one ear while distracted by other thoughts.